 | Brand Response | Professional, provides full insights when asked. | Delayed, evasive when asked for data, indifferent attitude. |

 No matter how thoroughly you prepare, risks always exist in human interactions.
-The key is not absolute risk avoidance, but having timely response scripts to minimize damage when incidents occur during the process Booking KOL/KOC.
+The key is not to avoid risks absolutely, but to have timely response scripts to minimize damage when incidents occur during the process Booking KOL/KOC.

-Always have a Backup Plan B for key positions
+Always Have a Plan B (Backup Plan) for Key Positions

 In large campaigns, fully relying on a single KOL (Key Asset) is extremely risky.
-If that KOL faces health issues, family matters, or last-minute cancellation, your entire campaign will stall.
+If that KOL encounters health issues, family problems, or no-shows at the last minute, your entire campaign will stall.

 Always prepare a list of backup options (Backup List).
-These are KOCs/KOLs with equivalent fit levels that you've preliminarily contacted to check schedules and quotes.
+These are KOCs/KOLs with equivalent suitability who you've preliminarily contacted to check schedules and quotes.
 If option A fails, you can activate option B immediately without being passive.

 For campaigns during peak times like Tet or major Sales days, having backups is even more critical.
 The cost to hold these backups (light booking fee to reserve schedule) is much cheaper than the damage from a failed campaign.